openmc-dev/openmc/docs/source/usersguide/plots.rst

 OpenMC is capable of producing two-dimensional slice plots of a geometry as well as three-dimensional voxel plots using the geometry plotting :ref:`run mode
-<usersguide_run_modes>` is a geometry plotting mode.
-The geometry plotting mode
+<usersguide_run_modes>`.
+The geometry plotting mode relies on the presence of a
-relies on the presence of a :ref:`plots.xml <io_plots>` file that indicates what plots should be created.
+:ref:`plots.xml <io_plots>` file that indicates what plots should be created.
 To create this file, one needs to create one or more :class:`openmc.Plot` instances, add them to a :class:`openmc.Plots` collection, and then use the :class:`Plots.export_to_xml` method to write the ``plots.xml`` file.

 -----------
 Slice Plots